 Numbing is frequently accomplished via substances, of course: big doses of the feel-great-for-a-bit sugar, ice cream, chocolate with a side of an extra gin and tonic or three.
 Or a big old cheesecake and an ice cold beer (yum!).
-We also accomplish the art of numbing by turning toward other dopamine-boosters like binge-searching Pinterest or Insta; hours on Twitter; the fun and hilarious time suck that is TikTok; and then I gotta keep up that Snap streak!
+We also accomplish the art of numbing by turning toward other dopamine-boosters like binge-searching Pinterest or Insta; spending hours on Twitter; engaging with the fun and hilarious time suck that is TikTok; keeping up that Snap streak!

 Yes, the brain chemical hits we get from our screens are releasing the same brain chemicals—the same feel-good hormones—we get from human touch, chocolate, exercise, and/or holding a warm, cuddly baby or puppy (each of which I strongly recommend, at the right time and not all at the same time).
 As guru Brené Brown explained in one of the most-watched TED Talks of all time: